Fayiz Muhammed

-Fayiz Muhammed is an Indian violinist trained in Carnatic music and Western classical music.
+Fayiz Muhammed is an Indian violinist from Kochi, Kerala, trained in Carnatic music and Western classical music.

 Early life

-Fayiz was born in Aluva to Saidu Muhammed T M and Shyla Saidu Muhammed.
+Fayiz was born in Aluva, Kerala to Saidu Muhammed T M and Shyla Saidu Muhammed.
 He was introduced to the violin as a child and started taking lessons in Carnatic and Western classical music from Kalabhavan at the age of 14.
 He did his graduation in Commerce from Union Christian College, Aluva.